iron-hong/iron-hong.github.io/_posts/How export my data using Stata.md

 sysuse auto, clear
 ```

-Export varible make, price mpg and rep78 list from 1 to 5
+Export varible make, price mpg and rep78 from 1 to 5
 ```
 dataex make price mpg rep78 in 1/5
 ```